rpmuller/ePubs/WesternPhilosophy.md

 round, like the surface of the globe.

 The transcendental (or epistemological) argument, which is best stated in the Prolegomena, is more definite than the metaphysical arguments, and is also more definitely refutable.
-"Geometry/' as we now know, is a name covering two different studies.
+"Geometry," as we now know, is a name covering two different studies.
 On the one hand, there is pure geometry, which deduces consequences from axioms, without inquiring whether the axioms are "true"; this contains nothing that does not follow from logic, and is not "synthetic," and has no need of figures such as are